-The TEP Foundation, Inc., as it is presently known, is a tax-deductible organization, governed by a thirty member Board of Trustees.
-The trustees are selected at the annual meetings of the corporation and are elected for three-year terms that overlap such that each year, the terms of 10 Trustees expire and are replaced by other alumni, duly elected.
-The Trustees meet on call of the President to consider applications for assistance and/or fund raising.
-Each member of the fraternity, undergraduate or alumnus is a member of the corporate body and may vote at the annual meeting of the corporation.
+The TEP Foundation, Inc., is a 501(c)(3) tax-deductible organization, governed by a Board of Trustees.
+The trustees are selected at the annual meetings of the corporation and meet on call of the President to consider applications for assistance and/or fund raising.
+The Board of Trustees meets on a quarterly basis to set policy, form budgets, plan fundraising, coordinate upcoming awards, scholarships, educational programing, and more.